Code-Institute-Submissions/dirk-gently/README.md

 ### Acknowledgements
 The design of the header, footer and contact form is based on the User Centric Frontend Development mini-project and the design of the main area is based on "Bootstrapping Your Next Big Idea".

+My mentor, Michael Newton, provided valuable feedback and advice on the project.